Aaron Plessinger: 450 career

 Staying with Yamaha, Plessinger would move up to the 450 class for both supercross and motocross in 2019.
 He would have a consistent start to his maiden 450 class supercross campaign, with a best place of fifth in Atlanta.
 However, a broken heel sustained at the Daytona International Speedway round meant he missed the second half of the season, as well as the first half of his debut 450 motocross season.
 In the COVID-19 impacted 2020 supercross season, Plessinger 11th in the final standings with a best finish of sixth in Daytona.
 A wrist injury sustained training ahead of the outdoor season ruled him out for the entire 2020 AMA National Motocross Championship.
 2021 would be Plessinger's last season on a Yamaha.
 He significantly improved in the 450 class in supercross, finishing fifth in the final standings and a podium at Daytona.
 He had a strong start to the 2021 AMA National Motocross Championship, with a third overall at the opening round.
 This result was repeated at round four, however he missed the final part of the season due to injury.

 For 2022, Plessinger signed a two-year deal with the Red Bull KTM Factory Racing team.
 He made a strong start to the 2022 AMA Supercross Championship, with a second place at round two.
 However, a practice crash before round eight ruled him out of the rest of the supercross season with a broken arm.
 He managed to return to fitness for the AMA motocross season, where he picked up two podiums on the way to seventh overall in the final standings.
+Plessinger began his 2023 by finishing in seventh in the final standings of the 2023 AMA Supercross Championship.
+This included two podiums and leading the majority of the Detroit round before crashing out.
+He had his best 450 class motocross season during the 2023 AMA National Motocross Championship, finishing in third in the final standings.
+In a depleted field, Plessinger was able to pick up three overall podiums and following the end-of-season playoffs, finished fifth in the inaugural 2023 SuperMotocross World Championship.
+On the back of this, he earned his second call-up to represent the USA at the Motocross des Nations.
+He started with the number one plate due to the team being defending champions, and posted the best individual result of the weekend by placing fifth in Sunday's opening race.
+The team eventually finished eighth overall.